 It’s important to recognize the most common sports injuries that could happen in your sport of choice.
 Education and prevention is key: which activities cause which injuries?
-Is there anything you can do prevent these injuries?
+Is there anything you can do to prevent these injuries?
 What do you do at the moment you suspect something’s gone wrong?
 And how do you know it’s time to seek rehabilitation or physical therapy for an injury?
 The Dynamic physical therapists from our Covington, Slidell, and Westbank locations have put together a condensed list of common sports injuries and how to avoid them.

 Common Sports Injuries

 Also known as a “pulled” or a “torn” muscles, this is an extremely common sports injury.
 What happens in a muscle strain?

 Essentially, your muscles are composed of numerous muscle fibers.
 In a strain, some of these fibers are stretched or torn.
 This can be mild, with only a few fibers stretched, or more severe.
 A Grade I strain is usually mild.
 But in a Grade III strain, the muscle can rip apart in two pieces or rip at its tendon connection.

 Again, this type of injury can occur in any sport, though it’s somewhat more of a danger in contact sports like football, or sports that require rapid turning and movement, like basketball.
 Biceps and triceps commonly get torn in weightlifters.
 Groin strains can occur in sports that involve a lot of running and jumping like soccer.